🔍 Search

 Let’s look at the Levels app as an example.

-The goal isn’t a pancake-flat Glucose Graph and a Zone Score of 10 for every meal.
+The goal isn’t a pancake-flat Glucose Graph and a Meal Score of 10 for every meal.
 That’s unrealistic—fluctuations are 100 percent normal.
 So try not to obsess over any numbers or freak out about every rise, particularly fairly small ones that look like rolling hills.
 Our bodies can handle glucose, breaking it down into the fuel our cells need to function properly or storing it for later.
 The goal is long-term health improvement, not “beating the app” on a given day.

 In general, based on our read of the current research on glucose levels in people without diabetes and the perspective of our expert advisors, we recommend aiming for the following targets for optimal health (note these are slightly lower than what’s considered “normal” by groups like American Diabetes Association and the International Diabetes Federation.)